-Note: choosing a one-hour summary period will cause 24 times more data to be generated than choosing a 24-hour summary period.
+Choosing a one-hour summary period will cause twenty-four times more data to be generated than choosing a 24-hour summary period.

 Be aware that the temperature sensor is buried in the tag and has a response time of approximately 30 minutes.